getcarina/getcarina.com/_concepts/2016-01-20-container-security.md

 Carina uses a hardened host operating system that helps reduce the system attack surface, and leverages the mandatory access control (MAC) features within the Linux kernel.
 These features are what SELinux and AppArmor use to control how processes may interact with the system.

-Carina also employs a multiple-level encapsulation of capacity segments that is beyond the scope of what other container management systems offer.
+Carina also employs a multiple-level encapsulation of capacity nodes that is beyond the scope of what other container management systems offer.
 This arrangement is considerably more secure than approaches that are not designed for multi-tenant use.
 Carina has been extensively audited to this end.

 ### Next step